abayomipopoola/abayomipopoola/src/content/blog/littles-law-scaling-web-servers/index.md

 Additionally, some circuit breaker libraries allow for allocating specific thread pools for different tasks, ensuring a single malfunctioning operation doesn't consume all available threads.
 This approach is known as "bulkheading" against failures.

 Can we further reduce _W_?
-Yes, if _Service A's_ result isn't a prerequisite for _Service B_, we can parallelize their calls.
+Yes, if _Service A's_ result isn't a prerequisite for _Service B_, we can parallelise their calls.
 Using Futures (Java) or Promises (JS), we dispatch both requests simultaneously, potentially reducing _W_ from 1 second to 500ms.
 This principle extends to multiple service calls, allowing our server to manage up to 4000 requests per second, even with numerous microservice interactions.

 Is this our peak performance?
-Barring significant optimizations to _Service A_ and _Service B_, it appears so.
-Even with underutilized hardware, 4000 requests per second is our upper limit, especially if any microservice latency exceeds 500ms.
+Barring significant optimisations to _Service A_ and _Service B_, it appears so.
+Even with underutilised hardware, 4000 requests per second is our upper limit, especially if any microservice latency exceeds 500ms.
 If this isn't sufficient, what's our next move?

-### Optimizing Latency with Functional Callbacks
+### Optimising Latency with Functional Callbacks

 While we've managed to reduce _W_, _L_ remains limited by the OS's thread-handling capacity.
 To increase _L_, we must move away from the _thread-per-request_ model.

 Enter **Node.js**, a server-side JavaScript framework.
 Given JavaScript's single-threaded nature, Node.js bypasses the OS thread scheduler.
 Instead of allocating a thread for each request, it uses asynchronous callbacks.
 When a request handler needs to wait (e.g., for a service call), it provides a callback to execute upon completion.
-This approach capitalizes on JavaScript's lack of threading, avoiding the OS thread limitations.
+This approach capitalises on JavaScript's lack of threading, avoiding the OS thread limitations.

 However, this method has its challenges.
 Any prolonged blocking of a handler function stalls the entire Node.js instance, and no other requests can be processed.
 This is often mitigated by running several Node instances on one machine and load-­balancing them, which also helps take advantage of all CPU cores.
-However, this consumes more RAM and makes parallelizing certain computational tasks difficult.
+However, this consumes more RAM and makes parallelising certain computational tasks difficult.
 Moreover, the asynchronous, callback-based programming style can be intricate, leading to the infamous "callback hell."
 Node.js tries to simplify this with "promises," a more functional approach.

 A benefit of Node's single-threaded nature is its simplicity.
 Even if callbacks from asynchronous calls like _Service A_ and _Service B_ can execute in any sequence, they run on the same thread, eliminating concurrency issues, like race condition, etc.